elc45/fisher-hmc-paper/main.typ

 To address these limitations, we propose an adaptive HMC framework that extends beyond the traditional concept of a mass matrix: instead of just rescaling variables, we allow for arbitrary diffeomorphisms that dynamically transform the parameter space.
-We use the Fisher divergence as a criterion to choose between different transformations, which allows us to adapt the geometry of the posterior space in a way that optimizes HMC's efficiency.
-By aligning the scores (derivatives of the log-density) of the transformed posterior with those of a standard normal distribution, we approximate an idealized parameterization that facilitates efficient sampling.
+Specifically, we find transformations such that when applied to our observed scores, the resulting transformed scores most closely align with those from a standard normal distribution.
+We use the Fisher divergence as a criterion to optimize from a class of linear transformations, of which we discuss three.
+In this way, we approximate an idealized parameterization facilitates efficient sampling.
 In the first section, we motivate why the scores are useful for for Hamiltonian dynamics.
 We then present the Fisher divergence as a metric by which we can assess the transformations of target distributions, deriving closed-form solutions for optimal diffeomorphisms in the affine case, i.e. mass matrices.